shapirobd/nick_griffo_website/README.md

 ## Run

-Make sure you are in the root directory for the project, and then run the following command:
+Make sure you are in the project root, and then run the following command:

 ```bash
 python3 -m flask run